 Given this, I look at the social well-being and political economy aspects of fisheries management.
 A special interest of mine is how to better design fishery management systems to affect compliance, both voluntary and coerced.
 Open-access fisheries, over-capitalized fleets, and other pressures today favor non-compliance with scientifically-set management rules.
 So what keeps fishermen from breaking the rules?
 Or not breaking the rules even more than they do?
 And how should we punish those offenders?
 These are the questions that fascinate me.

-As for me, I got my start in oceans issues when I discovered SCUBA diving back in 2005.
+I got my start in oceans issues when I discovered SCUBA diving back in 2005.
 I was working on international development projects in Central America, but the excitement of investigating municipal corruption and human rights atrocities couldn’t compete with the Caribbean marine life off the coast of Honduras.
 I obtained my divemaster certification, led tours for a dive shop, and assisted in the research for a whale shark documentary.
 I decided to go ‘all in’ after returning stateside.
-I went to Johns Hopkins SAIS in Washington, DC for a master’s in international economics and environmental policy and I focused my studies on global ocean governance.
+I went to Johns Hopkins SAIS in Washington, DC for a master’s in international economics and environmental policy and I afterwards entered into the marine policy field.

 You can contact me at email@example.com and follow me on Twitter @breachingblue.